Kyr27/Keys2ScanCodes/README.md

 ```
 UINT scanCodeA = MapVirtualKey(0x41, MAPVK_VK_TO_VSC);
 ```
-If so, you've come to the right place!
+If so, i have a better method for you, look in main.cpp to see a better way of doing it.